-From this formula we see that $G{TC}(UX)$ is maximized when H(UX) is minimized.
-The quantity H has various interpretations.
-It is the entropy of the direct sum of d independent Gaussian random variables with variances $\sigma(X)(i)$, $i=1,\ldots,d$.
+with variances $\sigma(X)(i)$, i = 1, ..., d.
 It is also equal to the logarithm of the volume of the variance ellipsoid (if we add $\log \omega_d$), so we see that minimizing H(UX) or maximizing $G{TC}(UX)$ is equivalent to minimizing the volume of the variance ellipsoid for the ensemble UX over all orthogonal matrices U.

-The Karhunen-Loève transform is therefore a global minimum for H, and we will say that the best approximation to the Karhunen-Loève transform from a library \mathcal{U} of orthogonal matrices is the minimum of H(UX) with the constraint $U \in \mathcal{U}$.
-We can define the approximate factor analysis algorithm to be the searches through a library of orthonormal bases for the one closest to the Karhunen-Loève basis.
+The Karhunen-Loève transform is therefore a global minimum for H, and we will say that the best approximation to the Karhunen-Loève transform from a library $\mathcal U$ of orthogonal matrices is the minimum of H(UX) with the constraint $U \in \mathcal U$.
+We can define the approximate factor analysis algorithm to be the search through a library of orthonormal bases for the one closest to the Karhunen-Loève basis.
 If the library of bases is organized to facilitate a fast search, we will dare to call the result a fast approximate Karhunen-Loève algorithm.

-The "closeness" of a basis U to the Karhunen-Loève basis K can be measured by computing the transform coding gain of U and subtracting that of K. This give us a transform coding gain metric:
+The "closeness" of a basis U to the Karhunen-Loève basis K can be measured by computing the transform coding gain of U and subtracting that of K. This gives us a transform coding gain metric: